Prioritizing Goals: What's Most Important?

 Let’s get into it.

 First things first.
 You need to sit down and think seriously about your existing goals and whether they’re still what you really, really want.
 Sometimes we make goals at a particular time in our lives which then go out of date as we grow older.
+A good method for creating your goals is to use the SMART goal system.

 Your childhood dream may have been to move to the country and become a market gardener.
 But with the benefit of hindsight and after a few years living in “the real world”, you can reassess that dream to see if it’s what you still want in the long term.
 Maybe it is, maybe it isn’t - but what’s important is that analyze your *current* feelings towards the goal.